Barclays finance chief jumps ship to Apollo

 From 2000 to 2007, Kelly worked on accounting and regulatory matters relating to the corporate and financial institution clients of Lehman Brothers, the bankrupt U.S. investment bank Barclays took over in 2008.

 Controllers are primarily accountants responsible for accurate filing and financial reporting and they are usually separate from treasury, where borrowing rates are reported.
-A Barclays spokeswoman could not immediately comment on Kelly’s responsibilities.
+A Barclays spokeswoman declined to comment on Kelly’s responsibilities.

 Barclays has been fined more that $450 million for its part in manipulating Libor, the interest rate that is the global benchmark for transactions worth billions of dollars.